KritiCParikh/LearningJourney/OOP.md

 ## 1. Encapsulation

 **Explanation**:
 Encapsulation is the practice of hiding the internal details of a class and providing a public interface to interact with the object.
+A 'capsule' that consists of data and related functions i.e. wrapping data and functions into a single unit (object).
 It involves:

 - Making data members private.
 - Providing public methods (getters and setters) to access and modify the data.